 Do you offer discounted tickets?

 Discounted student and senior rates apply to our section “C” seating for all of our concerts, subject to availability in that section.
-For all of our regular concerts, PBO does offer $5 student rush tickets for youth and full-time college students with valid student I.D., subject to availability.
+For all of our regular concerts, PBO does offer $5 and $10 student rush tickets for youth and full-time college students with valid student I.D., subject to availability.
 Student Rush tickets can be purchased on the day of show only at the venue box office.
 PBO is a founding member of the Arts for All program which offers $5 tickets, subject to availability, to patrons with an Oregon Trail card.
 You may purchase these in advance from the Box Office or at the door; showing your Oregon Trail card to be eligible.

 What about group rates?

 Parking at First Baptist Church

 First Baptist is located on the corner of SW 12th and Taylor downtown.
 There is no parking lot for First Baptist Church that is open to the public, although there are several pay lots and a Smart Park garage within a few blocks of FBC.
 On-street parking is metered until 7 pm.
 Please allow yourself sufficient time to find parking or, better yet, use public transportation.
 The Streetcar and Max both have stops very close to the venue.
 To view a map click here.

 If you are attending an event scheduled in Kaul Auditorium, please enter the west parking lot from Botsford Drive.
 The west parking lot, the east parking lot on Woodstock Boulevard and the north parking lot on SE Steele Street are all available for event parking.
 There is also an additional parking lot on the corner of SE 28th Avenue and Steele Street.
 Please do not park on residential streets, you will be subject to ticketing.

 To view a map click here.

 Can I refund or exchange my tickets?